gastonmanzur/patincarreraGR/DEPLOYMENT.md

    sudo systemctl restart nginx
    ```
 2. Point the domain DNS records for `patincarrera.net` and `www.patincarrera.net` to the server IP `72.60.62.242`.
+3. The provided configuration now redirects `www.patincarrera.net` to the apex
+   domain to avoid cross-origin calls between both hosts.
+Once HTTPS
-3. Once HTTPS certificates are issued you can uncomment the redirect in the
+   certificates are issued you can uncomment the redirect in the main server
-   provided config so every visitor is forced to use `https://`.
+   block so every visitor is forced to use `https://`.

 ## 5. Optional HTTPS
 Use [Certbot](https://certbot.eff.org/) to obtain a Let's Encrypt certificate: